My Photography & Travel Guide to Salzberg, Austria

 Makartsteg

-The Makartsteg is a footbridge that connects the right side of the old town with the left side of the old town, crossing the river Salzach.
+The Makartsteg is a footbridge that connects the right and left banks of the old town, crossing the Salzach.
 For years, locks of lovers have been hung up there again and again.
 However, the city of Salzburg removes them once a year.

-A photo taken through the lock-covered bridge gives a special view of the old town or the Hohensalzburg Fortress.
+A photo taken through the lock-covered bridge gives a special view of the old town and the Hohensalzburg Fortress.

 Street Photography